Post Malone Wears ‘R.I.P. Mac Miller’ Shirt At Concert

 “God f—ing dammit,” Malone wrote on Twitter shortly following Miller’s death.
 “You were such an incredible person.
 You changed so many lives.
 Had so much love in your heart.
 You inspired me throughout highschool, and I wouldn’t be where I was today without you.
 Never a more kind and sincere and beautiful person.
 I f—ing love you mac.”

-A Rolling Stones profile of Mac Miller revealed that he and Malone planned to collaborate together and release an album and was published in early August of this year, only about a month prior to Miller’s untimely death.
+A Rolling Stones profile of Mac Miller, which was published in early August of this year, only about a month prior to Miller’s untimely death, revealed that he and Malone planned to collaborate together to release an album.

-They had collaborated before, and that project was the Lil Uzi Vert and Fki 1st-assisted “Camera,” featured on DJ Drama’s 2016 mixtape Quality Street Music 2.
+They had collaborated before, and that project was the Lil Uzi Vert and Fki 1st-assisted “Camera,” featured on DJ Drama’s 2016 mixtape Quality Street Music 2, as reported by XXL magazine.

 “[Post and I] got together….
 It was beautiful….
 We were just having a great time,” Miller said during his Rolling Stones profile, which in hindsight was tragically titled, “Mac Miller Wants You to Know He’s OK.”